Krakow is a great city for vegans and vegetarians. This vegan Krakow guide will show you where to find the best vegan food places in the city.

 Momo – Tibetan vegetarian restaurant

-Not everything is vegan, but all the vegan and gluten free options are marked on the menu.
+Not everything is vegan, but all the vegan options, as well as gluten free options, are marked on the menu.

 Apart from what’s on the menu, there are some vegan cakes on the counter, clearly marked with a green sticker.

 I tried two of their multigrain pancakes – one with spinach and tofu and the other with beetroot with wine.